 You have two main options when you need to fill a position at your company: you can hire someone local or you can search further afield.
 Further afield could mean another city, another state, or even another country, depending on whether you intend to ask the employee to relocate or work remotely.
-There are pros and cons no matter what you pick.
+There are pros and cons of hiring local — but also of casting a wider net.

 Advantages of Hiring Outside Your Location